SK53/indicia-docs/site-building/moving-data-around/indicia2recorder.rst

 Installation
 ------------

-Download the addin file from the `Indicia Google Code Downloads page
+Download the addin file from the `Indicia Downloads page
-<http://code.google.com/p/indicia/downloads/list>`_ and unzip it into a temporary folder,
+<http://www.indicia.org.uk/downloads>`_ and unzip it into a temporary folder,
 then install it into Recorder 6 as normal.
 This adds a new **Indicia2Recorder** menu item to the Recorder 6 Tools menu.